OliverHennhoefer/unquad/README.md

 ***CAD translates anomaly scores into statistical p-values by comparing anomaly scores observed on test data to a retained set of calibration scores as previously on normal data during model training*** (see [*One-Class Classification*](https://en.wikipedia.org/wiki/One-class_classification#:~:text=In%20machine%20learning%2C%20one%2Dclass,of%20one%2Dclass%20classifiers%20where)).
 The larger the discrepancy between *normal* scores and observed test scores, the lower the obtained (**statistically valid**) p-value.
-The p-values, instead of the usual anomaly estimates, allow for FDR-control by statistical procedures like *Benjamini-Hochberg*.
+The p-values, instead of the usual anomaly estimates, allow for FDR control by statistical procedures like *Benjamini-Hochberg*.

-### Assumption
-CAD assumes ***exchangability*** of training and future test data. *Exchangability* is closely related to the statistical term of *independent and identically distributed random variables* (*IID*).
-IID implies both, independence <ins>and</ins> exchangability.
-Exchangability defines a joint probability distribution that remains the same under permutations of the variables.
-With that, exchangability is a very practicable assumption as it is a *weaker* than IID.

-### Limitations
-Since CAD controls the FDR by adjustment procedures in context of **multiple testing**, trained conformal detectors currently only work for *batch-wise* anomaly detection (on static data).\
-Generally, CAD also offers a range of methods for the online setting when working with dynamic time-series data under potential co-variate shift.
-Currently, this kind of online detector is not implemented.
-It is planned to add respective methods in future releases.

 ## Getting started